Final report for OS21-141

 - - Producer

 There is heavy Verticillium infestation in numerous growers' fields in Henderson, Buncombe, and neighboring Counties in Western North Carolina.
-Performing on-farm trials in disease-infested fields is very crucial to screen for and select disease resistance germplasm.
-On the other hand, disease-resistant cultivars should be evaluated for horticultural performance as well.
-On-farm collaboration with growers in the region has enabled the NCSU tomato breeding program to successfully develop multiple elite tomato cultivars.
+Performing on-farm trials in disease-infested fields is crucial to screen for and select disease-resistant germplasm.
+On the other hand, disease-resistant cultivars should also be evaluated for horticultural performance.
+On-farm collaboration with growers in the region has enabled the NCSU tomato breeding program to develop multiple elite tomato cultivars successfully.

 Educational & Outreach Activities

-Finding from objectives 1 and 3, as well as data from multilocational on-farm hybrid trials were shared with NC state tomato growers and stakeholders (about 50 people) at the 54th Annual Meeting and Winter Vegetable Conference and Trade Show in Asheville NC organized by the NC State tomato growers association in Feb 2022.
-Stakeholders, Ag professionals, and NC state tomato growers (about 150 visitors) were also able to visit our field trial at MHCREC during Tomato Field Day (August 2021) and this gave them an opportunity to compare and assess different commercial and experimental tomato cultivars in real-time.
-We anticipated developing multiple new tomato hybrids with good tolerance to non-race 1 isolates of Verticillium in spring 2022.
-New hybrids will be tested and presented to NC state tomato growers in summer 2022 during Tomato Field Trial (scheduled for August 11, 2022).
+Finding from objectives 1 and 3, as well as data from multilocational on-farm hybrid trials were shared with NC state tomato growers and stakeholders (about 270 people) at the 54th and 55th Annual Meeting and Winter Vegetable Conference and Trade Show in Asheville NC organized by the NC State tomato growers association in Feb 2022 and 2023.
+Stakeholders, Ag professionals, and NC state tomato growers (about 250 visitors) were also able to visit our field trial at MHCREC during Tomato Field Day (August 2021 and 2022) and this gave them an opportunity to compare and assess different commercial and experimental tomato cultivars in real-time.
+Other than 16 F1 tomato hybrids, we have developed 18 new F1 hybrids with VW resistance.
+These hybrids were evaluated subjectivity in the summer of 2021 and 2022.
+Of these 6 hybrids will be included in our commercial cultivar trials for yield measurements in the summer of 2023.
+New hybrids will be tested and presented to NC state tomato growers in the summer of 2023 during Tomato Field Trial (scheduled for August 10, 2023).

-Around 500 recombinant inbred lines (RIL) from two mapping populations were screened for Vd2 resistance in three locations and progenies were advanced to F5 generation by single plant selection.
-The disease screening data was crucial to secure funding from USDA_NIFA, AFRI, Plant Health and Production and Plant Products: Plant Breeding for Agricultural Production program in 2022.
-The new funding will be used to complement this project and study the genetics behind the Vd2 resistance in NCSU tomato germplasm.
+- Around 560 recombinant inbred lines (RILs) from two mapping populations were screened for VW resistance in three locations and progenies were advanced to F6 generation by single plant selection.
+The disease screening data was crucial to secure funding from USDA_NIFA, AFRI, Plant Health and Production, and Plant Products: Plant Breeding for Agricultural Production program in 2022.
+The new funding will be used to complement this project and study the genetics behind the VW resistance in NCSU tomato germplasm.

-We also developed and tested 80 new F1 hybrids at MHCREC and in a grower’s field in Rowan County in observational trials.
-Of which sixteen hybrids with potential horticultural performances were identified and will be included in the replicated on-farm trials in summer 2022.
+- We also developed and tested 80 new F1 hybrids at MHCREC and in a grower’s field in Rowan County in observational trials.
+Of these, sixteen hybrids with potential horticultural performances were identified and included in the replicated on-farm trials in the summer of 2022.